bluehalo/ngx-leaflet-markercluster/README.md

 ## Contribute
 PRs accepted.
-If you are part of Asymmetrik, please make contributions on feature branches off of the ```develop``` branch.
-If you are outside of Asymmetrik, please fork our repo to make contributions.
+If you are part of BlueHalo, please make contributions on feature branches off of the ```develop``` branch.
+If you are outside of BlueHalo, please fork our repo to make contributions.

 ## License